-This assessment is issued on the basis of test data and information to hand at the time of issue.
-If contradictory evidence becomes available to BRE Testing the assessment will be unconditionally withdrawn and the applicant will be notified in writing.
+This assessment is based on test data, experience and the information supplied.
+If contradictory evidence becomes available to BRE Global the assessment will be unconditionally withdrawn and the applicant will be notified in writing.
 Similarly the assessment is invalidated if the assessed construction is subsequently tested since actual test data is deemed to take precedence over an expressed opinion.
-The assessment is valid for a period of five years after which it should be returned for review to consider any additional data which has become available or any changes in the fire test procedures.
+The assessment is valid for a period of five years after which it should be returned for review to consider any additional data, which has become available or any changes in the fire test procedures.
 Any changes in the specification of the product will invalidate this assessment.

-An assessment of the fire performance of a removable single-leaf access panel This assessment has been carried out in accordance with Fire Test Study Group Resolution No. 82.
+This assessment has been carried out in accordance with Fire Test Study Group Resolution No. 82.
 It relates to the fire performance of the product and does not cover aspects of quality, durability, maintenance nor service requirements.
-This assessment relates only to the specimen(s) assessed and does not by itself infer that the product is approved under any Loss Prevention Certification Board approval or certification scheme.
-Next review date: 24 February 2014
+This assessment relates only to the specimen(s) assessed and does not by itself infer that the product is approved under any Loss Prevention Certification Board approval or certification scheme or any other endorsements, approval or certification scheme.

+Next review date: 11 March 2019